-The existence of God was deduced by realizing the emergence of bodies.
-Since God is a necessary being, while bodies are contingent beings, that which makes bodies contingent cannot apply to God.
+The existence of God was deduced by realizing that all bodies are emergent.
+Since God is beginningless, while bodies are emergent, that which makes bodies emergent cannot apply to God.
 God is therefore, necessarily distinguished from creation.

-This article will highlight some of the features that distinguish the being of God, from all contingent beings.
+This article will highlight some of the features that distinguish the being of God from all bodies.

 God is necessarily independent.

 Independent: His existence is not contingent upon an extrinsic specifier.

 This is true because God is a necessary being.
 And the existence of a necessary being is intrinsic to its essence, not acquired from an extrinsic specifier.
 We prove that God’s existence is necessary by way of the following argument:

 - God is either a necessary being, or a contingent being.